St Chad's Church, Shrewsbury: Old St Chad's on the earlier site

-The present building replaced an earlier church, dedicated to St Chad, situated near College Hill; this was a 13th-century building which was largely destroyed when the central tower collapsed in 1788.
-All that remains of the earlier building is a side chapel surrounded by a disused churchyard which also contains an exposed crypt.
+The building on the previous site was largely destroyed when the central tower collapsed in 1788 after attempts to expand the crypt compromised the structural integrity of the tower above it.
+What existed of the building when this collapse happened was a largely 13th-century building.
+All that remains of the earlier building is a side chapel surrounded by a disused churchyard which also contains the exposed crypt.